andregebel/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

 ### Task05 - Create AD Prerequisites

-Simply run following PowerShell script to create objects
+Simply run the following PowerShell script to create objects

 > LCM = LifeCycle Management account.
 Account that will be used to domain join machines and create CAU account.